 There is no doubt investment banking is a fairly full-on job!
 That, coupled with the fact that more and more younger workers will see their career transition several times on the long journey towards retirement, means it’s worth thinking about how working in investment banking could set you up for future opportunities, both inside and outside the banking world.

-This is not a career in advanced gardening (which could be up your alley) but instead the ‘hedge’ in hedge fund is about hedging your bets.
+This is not a career in advanced gardening (which could be up your alley) but instead, the ‘hedge’ in a hedge fund is about hedging your bets.
 Hedge funds are made up of investments from a range of individuals or companies who are specially accredited, it’s definitely like an exclusive club where you have to have your name on the list.
 As a hedge fund manager, you’re responsible for making decisions about where and how to invest the fund.
 Hedge fund management can be extremely lucrative but it’s also fairly high stakes, so if you’re leaving investment banking for a cruisier life, this might not be the job for you.

 Want to be part of the next big Uber or SpaceX, then the world of venture capital might be the next step for you.
 Venture capitalists are about providing financing and investment for startups that have long-term growth potential.
 Extra bonus, you might get to work with unicorns (startups that reach a value of over $1 billion) and angels (investors who can throw in the big bucks).